jacecotton/viewable/README.md

 We've tweaked other APIs while keeping them effectively the same:

 * `invalidateView` instead of `requestUpdate`—Viewable doesn't let you explicitly request an update *per se*.
 Instead, you declare the view as stale, and the fact that it updates in response is implicit.
 This is because we don't *really* want you imperatively updating the view and running effects.
-It should only be done for resynchronizing the view with the environment (observers, events, etc.) Normally, the pipeline should always be `state → action → (update queue) → effects (→ action → update → effects → ...) → paint`.
+It should only be done for resynchronizing the view with the environment (observers, events, etc.) This helps preserve a consistent data flow.

 Open questions:
 * `updateComplete` promise?
 Potentially useful for outside observers.
 Also consider dispatching events.

-## Known and open issues
+### Known issues
+#### Will address
 * Typing complexity—how does the view know prop types?
 * Testing—modularizing views and decorated fields make testing theoretically easy, but actual utilities need to be developed.
 * SSR support—need to research

-## Won't solve
+#### Won't address
 * Styles—no opinion (recommendation: constructed stylesheets).